 Co-Founder, Managing Director

-Carrie Stewart has been working over fifteen years to improve the connection between academic and fiscal strategies in America’s public schools.
-Her principal experience is in financial planning, funding equity, fiscal transparency, financial management and operations, financial sustainability, and organizational planning initiatives.
+Carrie Stewart has been working over fifteen years in K-12 education, early childhood, and higher education.
+Her principal experience is in financial planning, funding equity and school funding methodologies, fiscal transparency, financial management and operations, financial sustainability, and organizational planning initiatives.

 Prior to establishing Afton, Carrie was a Senior Director at Alvarez & Marsal.
 From July 2005 to March 2007, Carrie helped in the rebuilding of the public school system in New Orleans after Hurricane Katrina.
-Carrie co-led the start-up and expansion of a CMO as its founding Chief Operating Officer, establishing all of the network’s non-instructional operations and welcoming some of the first returning families home.
-While living in New Orleans, Carrie also served as Interim Treasurer of the New Orleans Public Schools.
 Prior to joining Alvarez & Marsal, Carrie spent five years in Arthur Andersen’s corporate restructuring group in Chicago.
 She earned her BBA in Finance with a second major in French and is a CFA charter holder.